Ethiopia says coup attempt in Amhara region has failed

 Ethiopian Prime Minister Abiy Ahmed said in a tweet that federal police have been authorized to "take action on the instigators."

-Separately, the US Embassy in Addis Ababa has issued a security alert saying it is aware of shots being fired in the state capital, as well as violence in and around Bahir Dar.
+Separately, the US Embassy in Addis Ababa issued a security alert saying it is aware of shots being fired in the capital, as well as violence in and around Bahir Dar.

-Amhara, led by Ambachew Mekonnen, is located in the northwestern part of Ethiopia.
+Amhara, led by Ambachew Mekonnen, is located in the northwestern part of Ethiopia and is one of nine regional states in the country.

+Ethiopia has undergone a remarkable political transformation since Abiy came to power in April 2018 following the resignation of former Prime Minister Hailemariam Desalegn.

+Abiy's government freed thousands of political prisoners, unblocked hundreds of censored websites, ended the 20-year state of war with Eritrea, lifted a state of emergency, and planned to open key economic sectors to private investors, including the state-owned Ethiopian Airlines.